 A number of wireless BAN communication technologies have been implemented, based on existing radio technologies.
-However, if BAN technology is to achieve its full potential, there is need for a more specific and dedicated technology, optimized for BAN.
+However, if BAN technology is to achieve its full potential, there is a need for a more specific and dedicated technology, optimized for BAN.
 For example, solutions for monitoring people during exercise one or two hours a day, a few days a week, may not be suitable for 24/7 monitoring as part of the Internet of Things (IoT).

 Such a dedicated BAN technology would need features such as:

 - ultra-low-power radio, with a lower complexity Medium Access Control (MAC) protocol for extended autonomy

 - enhanced robustness in the presence of interference

 - interoperability when communicating over heterogeneous networks in the future IoT

 Smart Body Area Network (BAN) technology uses small, low power devices to support a range of medical, health improvement, personal safety and wellbeing, sport and leisure applications.
 However, various challenges have been identified which hinder the development of BAN communications.
 For example, solutions that may be suitable for monitoring people during exercise one or two hours a day, a few days a week, fall short of what is needed for 24/7 monitoring in the Internet of Things (IoT).
-A number of wireless BAN communication technologies have been implemented, based on existing radio technologies, but there is need for a more specific and dedicated technology, optimized for BAN.
-This would require the inclusion of features such as ultra-low power radio, with a lower complexity Medium Access Control (MAC) protocol for extended autonomy, enhanced robustness in the presence of interference, and interoperability when communicating over heterogeneous networks in the IoT.
+A number of wireless BAN communication technologies have been implemented, based on existing radio technologies, but there is a need for a more specific and dedicated technology, optimized for BAN.
+This would require the inclusion of features such as ultra-low-power radio, with a lower complexity Medium Access Control (MAC) protocol for extended autonomy, enhanced robustness in the presence of interference, and interoperability when communicating over heterogeneous networks in the IoT.
 Other key issues to be addressed include Quality of Service and security.

 ETSI TC SmartBAN has primary the responsibility to develop and to maintain ETSI Standards, Specifications, Reports, Guides and other deliverables to support the development and implementation of all Smart Body Area Network technologies (Wireless BAN, Personal BAN, Personal Networks etc.) in the application areas: health, wellness, leisure, sport and other relevant domains.